fjvallarino/monomer/tasks.md

     - Add support for validation
     - Add max length limit
     - Add range limit
-    - Think widget config in a similar way to style config (combinator functions)
   - Compare Cairo/Skia interfaces to make Renderer able to handle future implementations
+  - Can _wiChildren be removed from Widget and only be kept in Container?
+  - Rename spacer
   - Create Layer widget
   - Create Dialog
     - Make sure that focus change requests do not leave overlay if active (most likely an if clause is needed in handleFocusChange)
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay
+  - Think widget config in a similar way to style config (combinator functions)
   - Add testing
     - Delayed until this point to try to settle down interfaces
     - Validate stack assigns space correctly
     - Use weight to control allocations
+    - Refactor modules where consistency is lacking
   - Add header in all files, indicating license and documenting what the module does
   - Add examples
   - Add user documentation